Introduction to Revise

 • any file defining Base julia itself (with Revise.track(Base))

-• any of Julia's standard libraries (with, e.g., using Unicode; Revise.track(Unicode))
+• any of Julia's standard libraries (with, e.g., using Unicode; Revise.track(Unicode)).
+Some stdlibs may require special handling; see, for example, a trick for modifying REPL.

 • any file defining Core.Compiler (with Revise.track(Core.Compiler))